Need some writing inspiration? You’ve come to the right place.

 47. Join a Local Gang

-If one partner isn’t enough, you can join groups of writers to increase the effectiveness of group support.
-I’m part of a local writers’ club where we meet in person, and I’m a member of an online community of writers.
-We share insights and tips, and keep each other motivated.
+If one partner isn’t enough, you can join a writing group to increase the effectiveness of group support.
+I’m part of a local writers’ club where we meet in person, and I’m a member of an online community of fellow writers.
+We share insights and tips and keep each other motivated.

 48. Fake Your Own Death